Do you want to get an accurate reading of the fuel pressure in your vehicle?

 OTC’s 5630 Fuel Pressure Test Kit quickly and easily locates any malfunctioning fuel system component – fuel filters, pressure regulators, fuel lines, and fuel pumps – without the need to remove it from the vehicle.

 The large, easy to read gauge features an impact-resistant rubber encased housing and reads 0-100 psi, 0-700 kPa.
-Kit features high-quality solid brass fittings, hose, and tubing for long-lasting performance and reliability.
+This a fuel pressure test kit high-quality solid brass fittings, hose, and tubing for long-lasting performance and reliability.

-Convenient pressure relief valve allows for safe, clean testing.
-Quickly and easily locate any malfunctioning fuel system components, including fuel filters, pressure regulators, fuel lines, and fuel pumps without removing it from the vehicle.
+A convenient pressure relief valve allows for safe, clean testing.
+Quickly and easily locate any malfunctioning fuel system components, including fuel filters, pressure regulators, fuel lines, and fuel pumps without removing this otc master fuel pressure test kit from the vehicle.

 I needed a simple gauge to check fuel pressure on a GM 5.7 MPI engine.
 This gauge worked great.
 It had the adapter I needed for the low pressure pump as well as the correct size for the fuel rail.
 The bleed off hose was essential as i was doing this in a boat and you do not want fuel spills. siply connect, bleed fuel into the line to the gauge ( you do not want air in the line) and read pressure.
 Feels solid.
 I had no leaks.
 It does not include a case, but I did not need one.

-I use this now for my Jeep and other friends Jeeps.
+I use this fuel pressure tester master kit now for my Jeep and other friends Jeeps.
 It is as advertised no more no less so if your a professional mechanic may no meet your expectations…? then again it might?
 For a weekend warrior it is more than enough.
 It seems well made and has worked perfect every time I have used it so far.
 I like the fact the hose is long enough to let pressure off before unhooking the gauge and spill gas safely away from the engine into a jar.
 I stick the hose into my lawn mower gas can to release the gas into so I don’t have to clean up anything or have extra trash.
 The numbers for us older peeps on the gauge are easy to see and read and are printed clearly.
-Cannot say yet how it last since I have not had it that long, but it appears to be well made enough to last the life of my old heep,… and maybe even me? (: All and all I recommend this to anyone.
+Cannot say yet how it last since I have not had it that long, but the otc fuel pressure tester master kit appears to be well made enough to last the life of my old heep,… and maybe even me? (: All and all I recommend this to anyone.

 All metal components feature a corrosion-resistant nickel-plated finish.
 Adapters work on both flat and tapered seat plugs.
 Extra-long 25″ flex hose gauge assembly with quick coupler allows easy viewing out of cluttered engine compartments.
 2-1/2″ gauge features chrome bezel and rugged protective outer boot.

 Dual scale gauge reads 0-300 psi and 0-2100 kPa.
 Adapters: 8″ deep well-14mm connector, 5″ flex Ford Triton 16mm adapter, 12″ flex-14mm standard reach, 12″ flex-14mm long reach, and 10mm, 12mm, and 18mm thread adapters.
-Rugged blow-molded hard case with removable lid keeps kit components contained and organized when not in use.
+Rugged blow-molded hard case with best compression tester components contained and organized when not in use.
 Includes repair parts kit.

 Decided on the deluxe model.
 The T-handle adapter fit right into the spark plug hole on my Stihl chainsaw.
 Spark plug holes can be recessed, so it was super easy to thread the hardline adapter in hole.
 Compression shows 150psi.
 No problems with sealing.
 Hand tighten the adapters when threading, don’t use a wrench.
 Comes with a high quality protective storage case.
 Kit has already paid for itself from one test.
 Thank You otc.